zaffnet/nteract/README.md

 code.
 When you open a new notebook, you'll get the fresh, up-to-date copy of the notebook app.

+#### Logging

+`console.log` statements in the main Electron process are piped to stdout.
+`console.log` statements in the Electron renderer process go to the regular Dev Tools console (accessible from the View menu).
+Set ELECTRON_ENABLE_LOGGING=1 to pipe renderer `console.log` to the launching terminal as well.
+This is useful for debugging crashes and notebook closing behaviors.

 ### Hacking on `play`

 Run: